 Supervisor / Instructor(s)

 The instruction process has different areas of concern.
-The Thesis Supervisor will ensure that the thesis complies with the requirements from the university point of view, including the theoretical and research methodological basis, quality and style of technical reporting, etc.
+The Thesis Supervisor will ensure that the thesis complies with the requirements from the university’s point of view, including the theoretical and methodological research basis, quality and style of technical reporting, etc.

-A Permaculture Design Master’s Thesis is not a job for life, but when well planned and implemented just a somewhat larger and more demanding than a typical exercise.
+A Permaculture Design Master’s Thesis is not a job for life but, when well planned and implemented, becomes somewhat larger and more demanding than a typical exercise.
 That is, you simply need to set your thesis clear (sub)goals, turn those to action items, schedule them and keep the schedule!
-Making progress and keeping the schedule is your responsibility.
-Well, in addition, to also doing the actual work and writing the thesis.
+Making progress and keeping the schedule is your responsibility… Well, in addition to also doing the actual work and writing the thesis!

 Starting your Permaculture Design Thesis Project